night sky

 A meteor shower occurs when the Earth enters the debris field of a comet that has long ago passed around the sun.

-These bits of dust and grit, often no bigger than your thumbnail, enter the earth’s atmosphere and burn up high above the ground (see our post on meteor showers for more information).
+These bits of dust and grit, often no bigger than your thumbnail, enter the earth’s atmosphere and burn up high above the ground.

 Featured constellations: the birds of summer